joshuaylevy/muchElseChanged/hugoMEC/content/about.md

 #### How It's Made

 Much Else Changed is made entirely with open-source software.
+Most things have been created with HTML, CSS, and a JavaScript library called d3.js.
+Additionally, Hugo is used as a framework with light CMS features.
 As someone without a formal background in web-development I am always open to tips, feedback, and suggestions!

 {{< sectionSpacerSC >}}